This site contains affiliate links, purchases may earn me commission at no extra cost to you. See my policy.

 Pull out the rack with the stone to slide the pizza.
 When your pizza is on your peel and ready to go, open the oven door and pull out the rack 3/4 of the way.
 This allows you to use the peel properly to transfer.

 No trying to get your peel into a gap that is a few inches tall.
 The stone won’t lose too much heat – you are opening the oven anyway.
 Just be quick as you do want to retain the heat, it should all happen in 15 seconds or less.

 How To Use With A Pizza Oven

-In a wood fired oven the differences is obviously the distance to the cooking area and also the heat.
-This makes it unsuitable to use a short handled peel.
+In a wood fired oven, the difference is obviously the distance to the cooking area and also the heat.
+This makes it unsuitable to use a short-handled peel.